RalfEggert/zend-expressive-tutorial/doc/book/part3.md

 sub-component implements the
 [table-data-gateway pattern](http://martinfowler.com/eaaCatalog/tableDataGateway.html).

-Since a storage is not a direct part of the model-layer and can be swapped we will need to create the new path `/src/Album/Db/` and place the `AlbumTableGateway.php` file in there.
+Because a storage is not part of the model-layer and can be swapped we create a new path `/src/Album/Db/` and place the `AlbumTableGateway.php` file in there.
 Our table gateway implements the `AlbumStorageInterface` interface and extends the `Zend\Db\TableGateway\TableGateway`.